projectcitybuild/PCBridge/README.md

 * Mojang UUID lookup
   * Username -> UUID
   * Username -> Name history
+* Swear filter

 * JDBC MySQL wrapper

 ### Want to contribute?
 Great!
-But you'll first need to set up a local MySQL database named "PCBridge"
+But first you'll need to set up a local MySQL database.

-Run the plugin once to generate the config file (plugin.yml).
-Add in your MySQL connection details there as necessary.
+1. Run the plugin once to generate the config file (plugin.yml)
+2. Add in your MySQL connection details there as necessary
+3. Add in dependencies

 PCBridge depends on Apache's [DBCP2 library](https://commons.apache.org/proper/commons-dbcp/) for database connection pooling.
 Once the dependencies are downloaded (eg. via Maven), ensure they are in the <b>lib/</b> folder inside your <b>plugins/</b> folder.